Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 The Late George Apley was written by John Phillips Marquand.
 The first edition was published in 1937 by Little, Brown.
 It was 354 pages long, and the retail price was $2.50.
 The Late George Apley won the Pulitzer Prize for Fiction.

-Here are the first edition points: "Published January, 1937" is stated on the copyright page with no other printing statements.
+Here are the first edition criteria: "Published January, 1937" is stated on the copyright page with no other printing statements.
 The top edge of pages are stained red.
 "Lovely Pearl" instead of "Pretty Pearl" on line 1 of page 19.
 Click here for more photos...

 December 29, 2008